 Rose's innovations have made a lasting effect in the world of pueblo pottery.
-She died in 1989.
+She passed on in 1989.